khushibalyan220101/TextDataAnalysis/README.md

 Dataset: Youtube videos dataset
 Objectives :
 ~~~
- Markup : 1.
-Perform Sentiment Analysis on Youtube comments positive and negative sentiments using wordcloud.
-          2. Analyze trending tags on Youtube using dataset.
 ~~~
       * Perform Sentiment Analysis on Youtube comments positive and negative sentiments using wordcloud.
       * Analyze trending tags on Youtube using dataset.